aditya109/journey-aws-cloud-architect/03-ec2-solutions-architect-associate-level/README.md

   > We need to make sure that the root volume has more storage than RAM on the instance and that the encryption on root volume is `Enabled`.

 ## EC2 Advanced concepts

+### EC2 Nitro

+- Underlying platform for the next generation of EC2 instances.

+- Better and new virtualization technology.

+- Allows for better performance:

+  - Better networking options (enhanced networking, HPC, IPv6)

+  - Higher Speed EBS (Nitro is necessary for 64k EBS IOPS (max 32k on non-Nitro instances))

+- Better underlying security.

+- Instance type example: Virtualized (A1, C5, M5a, etc.,), Bare Metal (a1.metal, c5.metal, etc.)

+### EC2 - Understanding CPU

+- Multiple threads can run on one CPU (multithreading)

+- Each thread is represented as a virtual CPU (vCPU)

+For example, for `m5.2xlarge`, we have 4 CPU, 8 threads (***8 vCPU***)

+**What is the point here ? 🤔**

+EC2 instances come with a combination of RAM and vCPU.
+But in some cases, you may want to chance the vCPU options:

+- `#` of CPU cores: you can decrease it (helpful if you need high RAM and low number of CPU) - to decrease licensing costs.

+- `#` of threads per core: disable multithreading to 1 thread per CPU 0 helpful for HPC workloads.

+<span style="color:orange">Only specified during instance launch</span>.
+In `CPU Options` > check `Specify CPU options` and there you can do the adjustment.

+### EC2 - Capacity Reservations

+- Capacity Reservations ensure you have EC2 Capacity when needed.

+- Manual or planned end-date for the reservation.

+- No need for 1 or 3-year commitment.

+- Capacity access is immediate, you get billed as soon as it starts.

+You need specify the following for creating such instances:

+- The AZ in which to reserve the capacity (only one)

+- The # of instances for which to reserve capacity

+- The instance attributes, including the instance type, tenancy and platform/OS.

+> Combine with Reserved Instances and Savings Plans to do cost saving.